Unboxed-Software/solana-course/content/intro-to-custom-on-chain-programs.md

 # Lesson
 ### Instructions

-In previous chapters, we used the `SystemProgram.transfer()` function from `@solana/web3.js` to create an instruction for the System program, to transfer SOL.
-We've also used `@solana/spl-token`, to make instructions to the Token program to mint and transfer tokens, and `@metaplex-foundation/mpl-token-metadata@2` to make instructions to Metaplex to create token Metadata.
+In previous chapters, we used:

+ - The `SystemProgram.transfer()` function from `@solana/web3.js` to make an instruction for the System program to transfer SOL.
+ - The `mintTo()` and `transfer()` functions from  `@solana/spl-token`, to make instructions to the Token program to mint and transfer tokens
+ - The `createCreateMetadataAccountV3Instruction()` function from `@metaplex-foundation/mpl-token-metadata@2` to make instructions to Metaplex to create token Metadata.

 When working with other programs, however, you’ll need to create instructions manually.
 With `@solana/web3.js`, you can create instructions with the `TransactionInstruction` constructor: